 20. Longest beach in Hawaii is Polihale Beach on Kauai Island’s Westside.
 It is 15 miles of beautiful sand up to 300 yards wide.
 It’s found at the end of the highway and is accessed via a long and bumpy cane road.
 Pictured below.

 21. No high-rises are found on Kauai. no By law, no building can be taller than a coconut tree.
 That is in sharp contrast to Honolulu, seen below.

 22. Mt.
 Haleakala on Maui is the world’s largest extinct volcano.
 It is so large that the crater could contain all of New York City’s Manhattan.

 23. Iolani Palace is the only royal residence in the USA and is located in Honolulu.
 It was built in 1882 and featured electricity four years before the White House.

 24. Hawaiian Islands’ Archipelago is comprised of 132 islands and atolls that span over 1,500 miles.

 25. Big Island is so-called inasmuch as it is by far the largest island in the state with an area of 4,028 miles.
-Photo below at Mauna Lani Fishponds, also known as Kalahuipua’a.
+The photo below is at Mauna Lani Fishponds, also known as Kalahuipuaa.

-26. Duke Kahanamoku, is considered the father of modern day surfing.
-He was a Olympic swimming medalist who hailed from Honolulu.
-His iconic bronze statue adorns Waikiki Beach and the beach below is named for him.
+26. Duke Kahanamoku, is considered the father of modern-day surfing.
+He was an Olympic swimming medalist who hailed from Honolulu.
+His iconic bronze statue adorns Waikiki Beach and the award-winning beach below is named for him.